Sharing Folders or Gallery files

 For example, you can add a list of files from the Gallery to a new document, then share it with a LabGroups or individual.
 Users the document was shared with will then be able to access all the files that are embedded in the document.
 This strategy offers a number of advantages and abilities:

-- You can decide who will own the document your shared files are listed in for better management of files.
+- You or your lab can collectively decide who will own the document your shared files are listed in for better management of files.

 - You can create a convention for laying out shared files in an organized way, e.g. within an RSpace table with columns for required metadata.